Last Updated on 03/03/2025 by Claire Coney

 Dog-Friendly Places to Visit in Greece

-Messinia is in the southwest of the Peloponnese, and I often visit this area.
+Nestled in the enchanting southwest of the Peloponnese, Messinia is a hidden gem that I can’t help but frequent.
 I like Messinia because it’s off the beaten track and is ideal for exploring with my dogs.
-Messinia also has lots of remote dog-friendly beaches where my dogs love to swim in the sea.
-You might like to visit the ancient sites and medieval castles and experience the local culture and cuisine.
-You can also explore the nature trails, waterfalls, and the Neda River.
-Messinia is a great place to unwind and have fun with your dog.
+Messinia also has captivating dog-friendly beaches where my dogs love to swim in the sea.

-Thessaloniki is a city in northern Greece by the Aegean Sea.
-It is the second-largest city and the most important centre of the area, 502 km north of Athens.
-Thessaloniki is an ideal dog-friendly city experience.
-You can explore the White Tower, the Archaeological Museum, Byzantine churches, and the waterfront with your dog.
-There are also plenty of dog-friendly cafes, restaurants, and bars where you can savour local cuisine and enjoy the nightlife.
+Thessaloniki is a vibrant city in northern Greece, located by the Aegean Sea, and is an excellent destination for dog lovers.
+As the second-largest city in Greece, it serves as the most important centre of the region, 502 km north of Athens.
+Thessaloniki offers a fantastic dog-friendly experience.
+You can explore attractions such as the White Tower, the Archaeological Museum, Byzantine churches, and the waterfront alongside your furry friend.
+Additionally, there are numerous dog-friendly cafes, restaurants, and bars where you can savour local cuisine and enjoy the nightlife.

 Santorini is a Greek island in the southern Aegean Sea, about 200 kilometres southeast of Athens.
 It is part of the Cyclades group of islands, along with Mykonos, Paros, and Naxos.
 Santorini is one of Greece’s most renowned and picturesque islands.
 It offers stunning views of the caldera, volcano, and sunset.
 You can relish these sights with your dog.
 Additionally, there are dog-friendly beaches like Perissa, Kamari, or Monolithos that you can visit.

-You should remember the local laws and respect the other beachgoers.
+You should remember, the local laws and respect the other beachgoers.
 Always keep your dog on a leash or under your control.
 Do not let your dog disturb or approach people who are uncomfortable with dogs.
-Also, make sure you clean up after your dog and dispose of the waste properly.
+Also, ensure you clean up after your dog and dispose of the waste properly.
 Do not leave any traces of your dog’s presence on the beach.
 Follow these rules, and you and your dog can enjoy the stunning beaches of Greece without any problems.

 Are There Dedicated Dog Parks in Greece?